Cubically/cubically-lua/README.md

 ### Indexed commands and indexed arguments
 - You can specify an index when loading a command or argument
+  - Use superscript numbers to select the index from the value of the given face.
+  - Use subscript numbers to select the index from the given constant value.
+Unlike constant arguments, `₂₇` will select index `27`.
 - An index assigned to a command modifies the command
   - For example, assigning the index 1 to the command R will rotate the layer 1 in from the right side counterclockwise from the right
 - An index assigned to an argument modifies the argument
   - With face-valued arguments, it specifies which index on the face to take the value from instead of summing the face
   - With constant arguments, it does nothing (feel free to suggest ideas!)

-### Selecting an index
-- Use subscript numbers to select the index from the given constant value.
-- Use superscript numbers to select the index from the value of the given face.

 ## Code page
 |    | _0 | _1 | _2 | _3 | _4 | _5 | _6 | _7 | _8 | _9 | _A | _B | _C | _D | _E | _F |